asifmahmuddev/ctms/README.md

 **Contact enquiries.** Anyone may send one, signed in or not; staff move each from **New** through **In progress** to **Resolved** or **Closed**.
 What the visitor wrote is never editable, and only an administrator may delete one.

 **Transport orders.** An order names a mode, origin, destination and weight; the cost and the status follow from those and are never read from the submitted form.
-Pricing is per kilogram plus a distance rate for every thousand kilometres, so a heavy load pays for the distance while a parcel barely notices it.
+Pricing is per kilogram plus a distance rate for every thousand kilometres, so a heavy load pays for the distance while a parcel barely notices it, and an order without a route is charged on weight alone.

 **The course an order runs.** Nine stages — **Pending, Confirmed, Processing, Ready for Pickup, Picked Up, In Transit, Out for Delivery, Delivered, Completed** — and three ways to leave early: **Cancelled**, **Returned**, **Archived**.
 An order that has left draws no tracker, because leaving is not a point along the way.